Deepak-dex/Github-Profile-ReadMe-Creator/README.md

-# Hi there 👋 I'm HarikaBV
+# Hi there 👋 I'm Harika B V
 ### About me 🤓
 A tech enthusiast with passion to solve problems and to make things.
-Proven skills in Android application development, python programming, UI/UX Design with work experience in various organisations and technical teams and I believe that I am a versatile learner and can get going with any sort of work.<h4 align='center'>📫 Reach me on</h4>
+Proven skills in Android application development, python programming, UI/UX Design with work experience in various organisations and technical teams and I believe that I am a versatile learner and can get going with any sort of work.<h4>📫 Reach me on</h4>

 <p align='center'>